 How can people be more accepting of one another?

-I think turning inward is the first step because most of us don’t accept ourselves, and when we don’t, we project that onto other people.
-If we turn inwards and work on accepting the parts of us that we don’t like and do like, then this would automatically put us in a position where we accept others.
-And I think that’s a life’s work; it’s an ongoing education.
+By turning inwards and working on accepting the parts of us that we don’t like and the ones we do like, then this would automatically put us in a position where we accept others.
+I think that’s a life’s work and ongoing education.

 What inspires you?

 Other people’s joy; watching people be happy.
-I believe that when people are doing the thing that they love, they’re embodying what it means to be human.
-I think that’s why we’re put on this planet; to chase after those things that we love.
+I believe that when people are doing the thing they love, they’re embodying what it means to be human.
+That’s why we’re put on this planet; to chase after those things that we love.
 We all like very different things, but one of the things that we all have in common is seeking joy.
 When I see other people experience happiness, it makes me believe it’s possible for me too.
 So, when I experience joy, and other people see that in me, then hopefully, they also get inspired to go after what they enjoy.
-A lesson I learned from my dog, he was the best man!

 What makes you happy?